For a perfect salty-sweet bite, serve triangles of shrimp toast with spicy plum sauce.

 Directions

-2. Spread shrimp paste evenly on one side of each triangle of bread.
-Place sesame seeds into shallow dish.
+- Place sesame seeds into shallow dish.
+Spread shrimp paste evenly on one side of each triangle of bread.
 Place toast shrimp side down in sesame seeds, patting to help adhere.
+Place on a parchment-lined baking sheet.
 Refrigerate until cold, about 30 minutes.

-3. In a deep skillet heat 1/2 in. of oil to 375°.
-Fry toasts, a few at a time, shrimp side down, until golden brown, 1-2 minutes on each side.
+- In a deep skillet, heat 1/2 in. of oil to 375°.
+Fry toasts, a few at a time, until golden brown, 1-3 minutes on each side.
 Drain on paper towels.
-Serve warm with plum sauce.
+If desired, top with additional chopped green onions; serve warm with plum sauce.

 Nutrition Facts